 - Religions and beliefs were very important to the Native American way of life.
 Animism is a commonly shared belief amongst American Indian tribes.
 It is based on the spiritual belief that everything, living, natural or inanimate and has a soul or spirit

-- It is better to avoid using the term "Red Indian", as this name originally referred to a specific tribe, the Beothuks, who painted their bodies and faces with red ochre, so it may cause confusion if you use it to refer to all Native Americans.
+- The term "Red Indian" for Native Americans is outdated and inaccurate as it originally referred to a specific tribe, the Beothuks, who painted their bodies and faces with red ochre.

 - According to recent census reports, there are about 2 million Native Americans in the United States and 1 million in Canada today.